dictybase-docker/developer-docs/src/pages/minio.md

 - Default bucket
 - Ingress enabled for web access

-Yaml configuration file for helm (using `eric` as an example for the dev domain)
+YAML configuration file for helm (using `eric` as an example for the dev domain)

 ```yaml
 mode: standalone